caltechlibrary/andor/docs/Workflow-Scheme.md

 : (string, required, must be unique) the id for this workflow

 object\_permissions
 : (array of string, default is empty list) this is where you give object level permissions for create, read and update.
 For the object level permissions objects must be viewable in the workflow.
-See "view\_objects" field.
+See "queues" field.

 assign\_to
 : (array of string, default is empty list) this holds the ids of the workflows you are allow to assign an object to, if the "\*" string is included it means this workflow can assign an object to any other workflow

-view\_objects
+queues
 : (array of string, default is empty list) this holds the workflow ids of the objects you're allow to view, this is how we create a queue of objects.
 If the workflow is listed as "\*" it means you can see any object in the collection.
 Note if you can see the object then the object\_permissions apply.